-Many electrical vehicles (EVs) are not accessible to persons with disabilities (including, for example, the lack of wheelchair-accessible doors and ramps, due to the batteries places under the floor, insufficient space for wheelchair users, difficulty with charging infrastructure accessibility)
+Many electrical vehicles (EVs) are not accessible to persons with disabilities (including, for example, the lack of wheelchair-accessible doors and ramps, due to the batteries places under the floor, insufficient space for wheelchair users, and difficulty with charging infrastructure accessibility)

 Socio-cultural and behavioural barriers to ZEV adoption include “resistance to change” and “range anxiety”

-The “resistance to change”, is when individuals prefer the current state and resist change, have limited awareness of the benefits of EVs, and under cost-saving uncertainties demonstrate a preference for immediate gains [138], [139](Della Valle & Zubaryeva, 2019; Reyes et al., 2020; Singh et al., 2020).
+The “resistance to change”, is when individuals prefer the current state and resist change, have limited awareness of the benefits of EVs, and under cost-saving uncertainties demonstrate a preference for immediate gains [138], [139]( Reyes et al., 2020;).
 “Range anxiety” constitutes a behavioural barrier for the public.

+Main enablers:

-Addressing it requires the build-up of appropriate infrastructure for recharging and refuelling in EU Member States, especially of fast chargers and on motorways.
+Build-up of appropriate infrastructure for recharging and refuelling in EU Member States, especially of fast chargers and on motorways (to deepen the topic, see section xx, on behaviour barriers and enabler).

 The Fuel Cells Electric Vehicles (FCEV) uptake is limited by technological and infrastructural gaps